-Again, study done by elite football athletes with a maximum load.
+(Again, a study was done by elite football athletes with a maximum load).

 But here’s the trick.

-If you do 30 swings with 5-pound KB this will have a totally different impact comparing to 30 swings with 50-pound KB.
+If you do 30 swings with 5-pound KB this will have a totally different impact compared to 30 swings with 50-pound KB.

-There’s no secret that squat is a great functional and mobility exercise.
-But when it comes to metabolism, and calories burned during the workout, the kettlebell swing is the king.
+There’s no secret that squatting is a great functional and mobility exercise.
+But when it comes to metabolism, calories burned during the workout, and weight loss, the kettlebell swing is better.

-They compared a 12-minute kettlebell swing session with full-body circuit training, including squats and leg curls (source).
+They compared a 12-minute kettlebell swing session with full-body circuit training, including squats and leg curls.